pragmarb/pragma-migration/README.md

 end
 ```

-Finally, we will mount the migration Rack middleware.
-In a Rails environment, this means adding the
+Finally, you need to mount the migration Rack middleware.
+In a Rails environment, this means adding
-following to `config/application.rb`:
+the following to `config/application.rb`:

 ```ruby
 module YourApp